Media! Tech! Parenting!

 The New York Times has reported on a Common Sense Media (CSM) sponsored study, Zero to Eight, Children’s Media Use in America (PDF).
 The Times article, Screen Time Higher Than Ever for Children, describes the study and points out that kids are in front of a screen more than ever despite the recommendations of their doctors.

 After reading this I am feeling a bit more pessimistic than usual.
 Adults are used to tossing health caution to the wind for themselves, but we were vigilant about protecting the health of our children.
-Now we seem to disregard the recommendations of pediatricians — the very people who can help us do the most possible to ensure that our kids grown into strong and productive adults.
+Now we seem to disregard the recommendations of pediatricians — the very people who can help us do the most possible to ensure that our kids grow into strong and productive adults.
 Are we as a society less and less concerned about the development of strong minds?
 Times reporter Tamar Lewin writes:

 Despite the American Academy of Pediatrics’ longstanding recommendations to the contrary, children under 8 are spending more time than ever in front of screens…